 Physical Education (Certification)

-The School of Education has developed curricula leading to the baccalaureate in six broad fields: early childhood, elementary, middle level, secondary, physical education and special education - learning disabilities.
-Although the number of credit hours required for graduation varies by subject, a minimum of 123 hours is required for any baccalaureate in the School of Education.
+The College of Education has developed curricula leading to the baccalaureate in six broad fields: early childhood, elementary, middle level, secondary, physical education and special education - learning disabilities.
+Although the number of credit hours required for graduation varies by subject, a minimum of 123 hours is required for any baccalaureate in the College of Education.
 Students should plan their program of study in advance with their assigned advisor each semester or summer session.

 Child Development & Family Studies (Non-certification Program)